atumm-org/boots/README.md

         object_store.set(ObjectIds.beanie, beanie_db)
 ```

-Now we are all set, to work with the bootloader.
+Now we are all set, let's boot the application!

 ```python
 import asyncio